 - The existing Zoning Code is cumbersome in the way it is setup, making it confusing to interpret and difficult to implement.
 Suggested improvements for consideration: - Eliminate and consolidate some of the zoning districts.
 Several districts have substantially similar allowable uses and dimensional (bulk) regulations.
-Consider consolidating the following districts: - CS and CC
+Consider the following strategies: - Commercial